3dlg-hcvc/mirror3d/README.md

 ### User instruction

 This is an detailed instruction for our plane annotation tool.
-Here, we are going to annotate several samples from NYUv2:
+Here, we are going to annotate several samples from NYUv2 and get the refined depth map based on the precise mask:

 -STEP 1: Prepare data structure: after getting the annotated mirror mask, we store the orginal data in the following format: